Geo3ngel/CSCI-432-Project/README.md

 # CSCI-432-Project
 Advanced Algorithms 432: Final Project

+# OVERVIEW:

+In this project, groups of two to five students will collaborate to investigate an algorithm from a "recent" conference or journal.
+Each group will choose the topic on their own, and become experts on this algorithm.
+In addition, they will take the paper that they found one step further in the plus-one (+1) element of their project.

 ## Part 1:

 One-page summary about an algorithm that we find particularly interesting followed by an explanation and why we find it interesting.